Last Seen Wearing ... (Hillary Waugh novel): Sources

-It is generally accepted that the novel is based on the true case of the December 1, 1946, vanishing of a Bennington College coed, 18-year-old Stamford, Connecticut, resident Paula Jean Welden, while hiking the Long Trail in the Green Mountains near Bennington, Vermont.
+It is generally accepted that the novel is based on the true case of the December 1, 1946, vanishing of a Bennington College student, 18-year-old Stamford, Connecticut, resident Paula Jean Welden, while hiking the Long Trail in the Green Mountains near Bennington, Vermont.
 That case has never been solved.
-It resulted, however, in the creation of Vermont state police force which did not exist at the time of the disappearance.
+It resulted, however, in the creation of Vermont State Police, which did not exist at the time of the disappearance.